 He’s also found good chemistry with Max Comtois and Troy Terry.
 While I don’t necessarily think Terry will be a long-term top-six forward, I could see Zegras playing with Comtois in the years to come.

 Drysdale, on the other hand, has already been a key part of Anaheim’s blue line.
 He too started the year with the AHL’s San Diego Gulls, registering an impressive four goals and 10 points in 14 games, before being called up.
 Drysdale already has seven points in 21 games with the Ducks and has played more than 21 minutes in nine different games and more than 22 minutes in four games.

 Like Zegras, Drysdale is also playing key minutes on the team’s power play, but he’s also now spending more time on the penalty kill as well.
 He looks very comfortable at both ends of the ice, especially when he’s holding the puck.
 To see that from a defenseman in just his first year of NHL eligibility is pretty rare.

 Despite Drysdale and Zegras being just 19 and 20 years old respectively, each has made an immediate impact with the Ducks since being called up.
 Both players are transitioning to the NHL as well as possibly expected and all signs point to us watching a long-term first-line center and top-pairing defender in the making.

 ***NOTE: We've launched a HockeyBuzz Ducks Twitter account!
-For anyone interested, you can follow @HB_Ducks for updates on articles, Ducks news, etc. We're starting right from scratch, so any followers would be appreciated!***
+For anyone interested, you can follow @HB_Ducks for updates on articles, Ducks news, etc.***